niamh-d/DatingApp/README.md

 dotnet run
 ```

-4. Navigate to the client directory, install dependencies, and run the server:
+4. Navigate to the client directory, install dependencies, and run the frontend server:

 ```
 cd client